Braingeneers-Education/WetAI-Final-Project-Spring2024/README.md

 ## Assignment: Final-Project

-The final part of your experiment, here you can go through your collected data and form ways of analyzing it
+The final part of your experiment, here you can go through your collected data and form ways of analyzing it.
+The methods you develop here will be used in your final presentation and paper!

 ## Working Remotely VS on Your Machine